-De Beers, in its research, includes more production than was captured by the KP.
+De Beers, in its research, includes more diamond production than was captured by the Kimberley Process.
 The biggest additional production is mostly from the Democratic Republic of Congo (DRC).
-It also estimates the value of production at a much higher figure than that reported by the KP – $19.3 billion, adding that this is an increase of 6% from 2013.
+It also estimates the value of production at a much higher figure than that reported by the Kimberley Process– $19.3 billion, adding that this is an increase of 6% from 2013.

-De Beers’ figures are far from the KP’s, differing by 13.8% in volume and 33% by value.
+De Beers’ figures are far from the Kimberley Process’, differing by 13.8% in volume and 33% by value.
 De Beers is an “on the ground” operation, much more so than the customs officials who collect the data in producing countries.
-Is it possible that KP is missing nearly 14% of the goods produced worldwide?
+Is it possible that Kimberley Process is missing nearly 14% of the goods produced worldwide?